ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * ``~/.ansible/plugins/modules/``
 * ``/usr/share/ansible/plugins/modules/``

 Once you save your module file in one of these locations, Ansible will load it and you can use it in any local task, playbook, or role.
-Use the name of the file as the module name: for example, if the module file is `~/.ansible/plugins/modules/local_users.py`, use `local_users` as the module name.

 If you want to use your local module only in certain playbooks: